-Since inception through March 31, 2015, we have made a total of fourteen regular guarterly capital distributions which have been characterized as returns of capital to our investors that have grown consistently over time.
-We currently intend to pay regular quarterly dividends and our long term goal is to maintain a payout ratio of between 50-60% of funds available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
+Since inception through March 31, 2015, we have made a total of fourteen regular quarterly distributions to our investors that have grown consistently over time.
+We currently intend to pay regular quarterly dividends and to maintain a payout ratio of between 50-60% of cash flows available for distribution, with remaining amounts used primarily to fund our future acquisitions and opportunities.
 For the second quarter of 2015, we intend to pay a dividend of \$0.33 per share, which will be pro-rated for the period from the consummation of this offering to the end of the quarter and paid in the third quarter of 2015.
-We have historically not generated sufficient funds available for distribution to support this payout amount and our ability to do so is subject to certain uncertainties including the performance of our existing Equipment Leasing Business as well as the improvement in the operating performance of our Infrastructure Business including Jefferson Terminal and CMQR.
-Furthermore, some of our prior distributions to our investors would not have been possible without proceeds from equity and debt financings.
-Any shortfalls in the future may be funded with the proceeds from further equity and debt financings.
 Our dividends will be authorized by our board of directors and declared by us based on a number of factors including actual results of operations, liquidity and financial condition, restrictions imposed by applicable law, our taxable income, our operating expenses and other factors our board of directors deem relevant.
 Because we are a holding company and have no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries and our ability to receive distributions from our subsidiaries may be limited by the financing agreements to which they are subject.
-See "Management's Discussion and Analysis" for a discussion of restrictions contained in such financing agreements.
 For more information regarding our organizational structure following the consummation of this offering, see "Prospectus Summary-Our Organizational Structure."
 In addition, pursuant to the Partnership Agreement, the General Partner will be entitled to receive incentive allocations before any amounts are distributed by the Company based both on our consolidated net income and capital gains income in each fiscal quarter and for each fiscal year, respectively, subject to certain adjustments.
 See "Our Manager and Management Agreement and Other Compensation Arrangements-Other Incentive Allocations" for a description of the terms of such arrangements.
-As a public company, there can be no assurance that we will pay dividends in amounts or on a basis consistent with prior dividends, if at all.
+There can be no assurance that we will pay dividends in the future in amounts or on a basis consistent with prior dividends, if at all.